jtouzi/aws_global_accelerator/lab-1-create-aws-global-accelerator/README.md

 - Verify Endpoint Health
 - Access Your Application

+<a name="1"/>

+### 1. Create and Name your AWS Global Accelerator

 The first step of this lab is to create and name an AWS Global Accelerator.
 The AWS Global Accelerator will serve as the entry point into your application.
 In the screenshots, we're using US-West-2 (Oregon), but you should be using the region that you launched your CloudFormation stack in.

-<a name="1"/>

-#### 1. Create and Name your AWS Global Accelerator

 1. Log into the AWS Management Console
 2. Open the [Amazon Global Accelerator console](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#GlobalAcceleratorHome)